Exploit-Master122/LegalPolicy/README.md

 - In the Discord server,no NSFW.
 I know that's not part of the website,but...Why?? ***(AHHHHHHHHHH)***
 - The Iframe source code is open source,so you can fork it as you please!
 Just star and give me some credit,becasue I worked very hard on this! =-)
 - ***THE SOURCE CODE IS RESERVED YET OPEN SOURCE!!
 IF YOU FIND THE PASSWORD,YOU ARE A GITHUB PRO.(Most of the kids in my school don't know a thing about coding)***
+- Government laws will be changed.Today,Tommorrow,the Intended.Making the earth better.
+Bit,by bit.